cxnturi0n/traffic-analyzer/README.md

 <H2 id="WebInterface">Web Interface</H2>
 The user interface is a Single Page Application, entirely created using ReactJS, a JavaScript library that facilitates the construction of user interfaces through component-based development.
-While I'm not an expert nor a fan of frontend development, my intention was to offer you a more straightforward and yet simple approach to conducting traffic analysis without the need to directly interact with raw APIs.
+While I'm not an expert nor a fan of frontend development, my intention was to offer you a more straightforward and yet simple approach to conduct traffic analysis without the need to directly interact with raw APIs.
 Maps are integrated using Leaflet React components.
 Here is a usage example:

 https://github.com/cxnturi0n/traffic-analyzer/assets/75443422/2d6dfa43-c14a-4802-b0d6-d5caa3cedc01

 <H2 id="HybridApi">Hybrid API</H2>

 The API is empowered by Express, a backend web application framework designed for creating APIs using Node.js.
-It consists of an hybrid Api.
+It consists of an hybrid Api, where .
 [Here](backend/server.js) is the source code of the server entrypoint.
 Here is an overview of the endpoints with the available query parameters:

 ### 1. Get Road Polygons